joe-crick/UpAndRunningWithCanJS/2_FirstComponent.md

 ![](images/2_first_component/ComponentTagRenderedHTML.png)

 ####Template
-The `template` property of the can.Component contains the string value of the can.Component's template.
+The `template` property of the `can.Component` contains the string value of the `can.Component`'s template.
 Note that the template property just contains a string value.
 You can inline the template, if it is small.
-However, the recommended way of working with templates, to maintain separation of concerns, is to keep them in their own files and load them using can.view, as we have done here.
+However, the recommended way of working with templates, to maintain separation of concerns, is to keep them in their own files and load them using `can.view`, as we have done here.

 ####Scope
 The `scope` object is the can.Component's view model.
 The view model is an abstraction of the view that exposes public properties and functions.
 Any property or method defined on the scope object is available from the can.Component's template as either a Stache data key, or a function.
-In our example above, we created a property, "currentRestaurant", and then referenced it as a Stache data key in our template.
+In our example above, we created the property "currentRestaurant", then referenced it as a Stache data key in our template.

 ![](images/2_first_component/ComponentScopeTemplateLink.png)

 #####can.Map &amp; can.List
 The scope is a special type of object, called a "can.Map". can.Map objects are observable.
 Observable objects emit events whenever their properties change. can.view (and subsequently can.Component) subscribe to these events and update the DOM as needed.
 If you've cross-bound the values between your scope and your view, changes to your view will also be reflected in your scope.
 We'll see how this works in the next chapter.

 can.Map is able to emit these events because of the `attr` method.
 This is important.
-In order to broadcast the associated events when you change a property on a `can.Map`, you must use the `attr` method when setting or getting a value.
+In order to dispatch the associated events when a property is changed on a `can.Map`, you must use the `attr` method when setting or getting a value.

 The `attr` method can be used to either get or set a property on a can.Map.

     var myCanMapInstance = new can.Map({
       id: 12,
       person: {
         name: {
-          last: 'Ludwick'
+          last: 'Ludwig'
           last: 'Beethoven'
         }
       }
     });

     myCanMapInstance.attr('id'); // -> 12